Orpheus-3145/Philosophers/README.md

 Because there can be no exchange of information between the philosophers/programs, how is it possible to terminate the simuation, i.e. to advise all the philosophers of the death of one their own or that all of them ate max_meals times?

-Another program must runs behind the scenes, its job is to verify if one of the two conditions *(see #Intro)* are satisfied, if so, it tells to all the programs to stop their execution.
+Another program must run behind the scenes, its job is to verify if one of the two ending conditions *(see #Intro)* is satisfied, if so, it tells to all the programs to stop their execution.

-NB: A philosopher can and will die even while eating or sleeping, in case these t_eat or t_sleep take longer than the surviving time.
+NB: A philosopher can and **will** die even while eating or sleeping, in case these t_eat or t_sleep take longer than the surviving time.

 # Approaches